Interview by Marie Gethins

 The process of putting the book together was a blast.
 Robert and I work really well together creatively.
 Once we had all the stories for the book, a total of 72, we went to work forming the structure of the book.
 The sections came about quite organically.
 We’re really happy with how it turned out!

-As well as a successful flash writer and instructor, you are a frequent judge.
+As well as a successful flash fiction writer and instructor, you are a frequent judge.
 What are the common missteps writers make in entries?

 Mainly sending in work that’s not been fully revised and proofread.
 I know that excitement of finishing a story.
 You know, when it feels like the best thing you’ve ever written?
 Just…take a deep breath.
 Set that story aside.
 Let it cool.
 Come back to it.
 I guarantee you will find mistakes and things you want to change!
 You’ll find a sharper verb, a more resonant image, a stronger ending.
 You’ll find typos that were invisible to you before.
 Give yourself time to make your story better before you send it out.